Search

 • Targeted search for files and contents on endpoints and drives in case of a suspected data leakage

-• Identifying the vulnerabilities having caused the intrusion
+• Identifying the vulnerabilities having caused the successful attack

-• Live analysis of systems to collect further traces of determine the scope of an incident
+• Live analysis of systems to collect further traces or determine the scope of an incident

 • Malware analysis of files and programs

-We use customary tools to process and analyze the artifacts.
+We use tools that are common in the industry to process and analyze the artifacts.
 The results of the analysis are summarized in a detailed report, and we can also create a forensic expert report if required.

 Consulting On and Preparing of Concepts for Incident Handling